malloc-nbytes/sic/README.md

 # Usage
 ## Syntax
 As stated previously, everything is a function that contains some number of arguments.
 For the most part, functions take any number of arguments (except a few).
 Arguments to a function are separated by a space (not a comma).
 Strings are surrounded in quotes and integer literals are just numbers that you provide.
 Functions must start with their name followed by `(`, list of arguments, then `)`.
+Comments start with `//` and will skip until the end of the line.

 There are two different types of functions, _inner_ and _outer_.
 Inner functions can only be called inside of the following functions:
 1. `write()`